kevinzhuang01/srp_2025/_profiles/dianarasagastizado.md

   While I have most experience in R, I am eager to learn new coding languages.
 topical_areas: Biochemistry and Molecular Biology; Cell Biology; Informatics, Analytics and Information Science
+motivation: "During my first year, I attended a conference for SACNAS: the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science.
+I learned how to use science as a tool to support others.
+One of the conference panelists closed her speech saying, â\x80\x9Cbeing connected with your heart doesnâ\x80\x99t make you a worse scientist.â\x80\x9D I learned that I do not have to separate my identity and experiences from my career.
+As a student in Sustainable Research Pathways program, my goal is to help create a bridge between my community and research.
+This internship opportunity will help me learn how to communicate as a researcher by exploring data in collaboration with skilled researchers.
+I will enrich my intuition and troubleshooting skills as a scientist.
+I would be honored to use my passion for life sciences and data literacy to become a more engaged scientist.
+I look forward to applying my background as a molecular biologist, data scientist, and a researcher of color to extract insight from mentors during this internship experience."
 ---

 ## Academic Interests